 8. Green retreat and local architecture

-If you’re looking for an isolated spot where to spend a green retreat, the Nag Tibba Ecovillage is definitely isolated: after walking for 2 km you reach this spectacular place (and the view is breathtaking as well) and you’ll be welcomed with a glass of Buransh.
+If you’re looking for an isolated spot where to spend a green retreat, the Nag Tibba Ecovillage, one of the best eco-stays in India, is definitely isolated.
+After walking for 2 km you reach this spectacular place (and the view is breathtaking as well) and you’ll be welcomed with a glass of Buransh.
 Cottages are built with mud, as the Koti Banal typical architecture.

 Prices: from 90€ per night with full board